IMPRS PhD positions

-The IMPRS for Language Sciences is now advertising four doctoral fellowships in the following departments:
+The IMPRS for Language Sciences is now advertising four PhD positions in the following departments:

 The International Max Planck Research School (IMPRS) for Language Sciences is a joint initiative of the Max Planck Institute for Psycholinguistics (MPI) and two research institutes based at the Radboud University Nijmegen, the Donders Institute for Brain, Cognition and Behaviour and the Centre for Language Studies.
 The research school offers unrivalled training, top facilities (from genetics labs, brain imaging machines, psychology labs to supported fieldwork opportunities) and an outstanding interdisciplinary environment.

-The fellowship positions are, in the normal case, three years in length.
-Fellowship recipients will receive a monthly salary sufficient to cover living costs in Nijmegen, The Netherlands.
+The PhD positions are, in the normal case, three years in length.
+PhD recipients will receive a monthly salary sufficient to cover living costs in Nijmegen, The Netherlands.

 Only applications prepared according to the below guidelines will be considered.
 Please email your application as one PDF document including the following information: